-If your working with fine hair, lengthier haircuts might weigh your waves down.
+If you're working with fine hair, lengthier haircuts might weigh your waves down.
 Instead, opt for a shoulder-length blunt cut or a short layered haircut to naturally amp up your texture.
 Feeling really bold?
 A pixie is one of the most flattering cuts for showing off your natural texture.
 Not to mention: It’s super easy to style!

 If your wavy strands are on the thicker side, ask your stylist for a long or short haircut with tons of layers to eliminate any bulk.

-Load your hair care routine with anti-frizz products.
+Fill your routine with anti-frizz products.

 Having locks that air dry to wavy perfection can be a blessing and a curse.
 On the one hand, avoiding blow dryers and flat irons saves you tons of styling time (and unnecessary heat damage).
 On the other hand, air-dried wavy hair can be particularly prone to frizz.

 If frizz is standing between you and perfectly polished waves, we recommend investing in a few frizz-fighting products.
 We love Redken’s Frizz Dismiss Shampoo and Conditioner for humidity-protection and smoothing.
-You can also use the Frizz Dismiss Instant Deflate Oil-In-Serum to prevent excess volume, puffiness, and frizz while increasing manageability.
+You can also use the Frizz Dismiss Instant Deflate Hair Oil to prevent excess volume, puffiness, and frizz while increasing manageability.

 Nourish your mane.